mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/SpeedometerSystem.md

 -	Shall connect to the PC running the simulation to obtain simulator data
 -	Shall display the speed at a refresh rate no slower than 100 ms

 The refresh rate of less than 100 ms was chosen based off the acceptable latency of modern video games being between 20 ms and 100 ms [1].
-Since human reaction is around 200 ms, this refresh rate would be undetectable by the user of the simulation.
+Since human reaction time is around 200 ms, this refresh rate would be undetectable by the user of the simulation.
 ### Schematic
 ##### 1. Wiring Schematic

 ![image](https://user-images.githubusercontent.com/117474540/205458447-3d4bf94d-3a07-4027-b8cf-cc1fce28f2ab.png)

 _Figure 1.
-Wiring shematic for the Arduino Uno and the 3.5 Inch TFT Color LCD Screen
+Wiring schematic for the Arduino Uno and the 3.5 Inch TFT Color LCD Screen

 ### Analysis
 -The 3.5 Inch TFT Color LCD Screen is designed to fit on an Arduino Uno.
 The UNO has proper connectivity via GPIO to the point where the user snaps the LCD screen on top of the UNO.